FabianMPunkt/Newtron/README.md

 In the final project i will also be using a 16x2LCD with an i2c add-on.
+I will also be making some building Instructions.

 All this is still WIP.